-Type Effectiveness of Filters O● UV Absorbs only ultra-violet rays.
-Especially effective at seaside, and in high mountains.
+UV for color and block and white · Absorbs only ultra-violet rays.
+Especially effective at seaside, high for color and black and white mountains where there is much ultra-violet rays.
 Recommended for use in color photography.
-O Y1 Increases contrast of black and white film.
-Enhances clouds, darkens the blue sky.
+Y1 ) · Increases contrast of black and white film.
+Enhances clouds, darkening Y3 the blue sky.
 Brightens red and yellow.
-O 01 Darkens blue, increases yellow and red perceptibly.
-Good for contrasts especially in distant landscapes.
-O R1 Makes strong contrasts.
+O1 for black and white Darkens blue, increases yellow and red volume perceptibly.
+Good for contrasts in distant landscapes.
+R1 Makes strong contrasts.
+Renders day almost into night.
 May also be used with infrared film.
-O G1 Prevents red from turning radically into white.
-Lightens sky and face appropriately, and reflects the lightness of fresh greenery. ○● ND 4 ND 8 ND 4 reduces light values by 1/4, ND 8 by 1/8.
-No effect on the reproduction of colors.
-SKYLIGHT Acts to harmonize the blue sky and shade. • CCA 4 For use with daylight type film under the cloud. • CCA8 For use with universal type (color negative) film under the cloud or tungsten type film under the morning sun or sunset. • CCA(12) For use with tungsten type film under sunlight. • CCB4 For use with daylight type film under the morning sun or sunset. • CCB8 For use with daylight type film and clear flash bulb. • CCB(12) For use with daylight type film under tung- sten light.
+G1 ) · Prevents red from turning radically into white.
+Lightens sky and face appropriately, and reflects the lightness of fresh greenery.
+ND4 } for color and ND8 } black and white • ND 4 reduces light values by 1/4, ND 8 by 1/8.
+No effects on the repro- duction of colors of color film.
+Skylight ) · Acts to harmonize the blue sky and shade.
+CCA 4 · For use with daylight type film under the cloud.
+CCA 8 • For use with universal type (color negative) film under the cloud or tung CCA (12 equiv.) for color sten type film under the morning sun or sunset. • For use with tungsten type film under sunlight. • For use with daylight type film under the morning sun or sunset.
+CCA 8 • For use with daylight type film and clear flash bulb.
+CCA (12 equiv.)
+J For use with daylight type film under tungsten light.